jastev/azure-intro/concepts/regions.md

 Some Azure resources are hardware-dependent, and this specialized hardware might not be available in all regions at any given time.
-But also, new resource providers and changes to existing ones do not roll out to all regions in the Azure Public Cloud simultaneously.
-Similarly, sovereign clouds might choose to delay adoption of an update, or an enterprise cloud might incorporate a third-party resource provider not generally available publically.
+But also, new resource providers and changes to existing ones do not roll out to all regions in the [Azure Public Cloud](environments.md) simultaneously.
+Similarly, [sovereign clouds](environments.md) might choose to delay adoption of an update, or an [enterprise cloud](environments.md) might incorporate a third-party [resource provider](resources.md) not generally available publicly.
 For all or any of these reasons, resource providers vary from region to region.

 The Azure xplat CLI uses the label "location" instead of "region".
 You can find all of the regions/locations for the currently active